 It would be unfair not to write something about Armou Village, the village I grew up and lived there for many years.
 Armou is a village in Paphos located a few minutes away from Paphos City Centre.
-You can enjoy the spectacular Paphos town view and horizon sea views from almost every point in the village both during day and night.
+You can enjoy the spectacular Paphos town view and horizon sea views from almost every point in the village both day and night.

-When googling Armou you cannot find enough information apart from properties which are advertised to be sold or to be rented.
+When googling Armou you cannot find enough information apart from properties that are advertised to be sold or to be rented.
 Apparently is a village which has been modernized over the past few years and a lot of new properties have been built almost everywhere.

 I was told by my grandparents that the name of the village came from the fact that Aphrordite’s chariot passed from the village (chariot in greek is Αrma – Άρμα).
-The village is accessible from the Paphos-Limassol highway either taking the Geroskipou-Konia exit or by reaching Paphos roundabout and take the exit to Konia.
+The village is accessible from the Paphos-Limassol highway either by taking the Geroskipou-Konia exit or by reaching the Paphos roundabout and taking the exit to Konia.
 It’s about 5km away and you can reach the village in 10 minutes.
 There’s also a bus you can take from Paphos Town.

 The Tsada Golf Course – Minthis Hills is just a 5 minute drive away.